-The time-out is a classic example of a behavior modification tool that is often misused with children who have ADHD.
+A parenting technique that works for 95% of children might not work for the 5% of kids with ADHD.
+For example, the time-out is a behavior modification tool that is often misused with children who have ADHD.
 Time-outs are often recommended to help children with ADHD learn to control impulsive behavior such as talking back, hitting or hyperactivity.
-However, standard application of this popular intervention may not work in the presence of ADHD.
+However, the standard application of this popular intervention may not work in the presence of ADHD.

 Parents are usually told to apply 1 minute of time-out for each year of age, thus 6 minutes for a six-year-old.
 For a child this young with ADHD, this may be too much time.
 Psychologists suggest applying the 30% rule to kids with ADHD and learning disabilities, which means that social-emotional development for these kids may be 30% less than their peers.
 Thus, a 6-year-old should be considered to react more like a 4-year-old.
 Therefore, 4 minutes would be more appropriate.